-Given these distinctions, the most important observation for our purposes is that a great deal of the full significance of a representational system will not, in general, be directly or explicitly represented by any of the representational structures of which it is composed.
-Instead, it will be contributed by the attendant circumstances.
+cumstances.
 Section 3 will be devoted to saying what "attendant circumstances" might mean, but some familiar examples will illustrate the basic intuition.
-As we've already seen, who the word 'I' refers to isn't indicated on the word itself, nor is it part of the word's meaning; rather, the meaning of 'I' is merely that it refers to whoever says it.
+As we have already seen, whom the word 'I' refers to is not indicated on the word itself, nor is it part of the word's meaning; rather, the meaning of T, [given the notion of meaning we are using, is merely that it refers to whomever says it-[with the narrowing of that generic meaning to a particular individual settled by the particularities of the saying.]
 Similarly, the referent of a pronoun may be determined by the structure and circumstances of the conversation in which it is used.
-If I say "solar tax credits have been extended for a year", the year in question, and the temporal constraints I place on it by using the past tense, emerge from the time of my utterance, not from anything explicit in the words.
-And, to take perhaps the ultimate example, whether what I say is true - which is, after all, part of its significance - is determined by the world, not (at least typically) by anything about the sentence itself.
+If I say "Solar tax credits have been extended for a year," the year in question, and the temporal constraints I place on it by using the past tense, emerge from the time of my utterance, not from anything explicit in the [meaning of the] words.
+And, to take perhaps the ultimate example, whether what I say is true-which is, after all, part of its significance-is determined by the world, not (at least typically) by anything about the sentence itself.

-Similarly, as the Carroll paradoxes show, the fundamental rules of inference can't themselves emerge in virtue of being explicitly represented, because further or deeper rules of inference would be required in order to use them.
-Nor do even the so-called "eternal" sentences of mathematics and logic carry all of their significance on their sleeve.
-That a predicate letter is a predicate letter, which is important to the interpretation of a formula in logic, is true in, but isn't represented by, that formula.
-Similarly, Lisp's being dynamically scoped isn't explicitly represented in Lisp.
-Or take the inheritance example suggested above: suppose you implement a representation system where a (representation of a) property attached to a node in a taxonomic lattice is taken to mean "an object of this type should be taken to have this property unless there is more specific evidence to the contrary".
-Thus, to use the standard example, if an impression of FLIES(X) is attached to the BIRD node, then the system is wired to believe that a particular bird will fly so long as there isn't an impression of ¬FLIES(X) attached in the lattice between the BIRD node and the individual node representing the bird in question.
-In such a system the content of the "so long as there isn't ... " part of the impression's meaning is architecturally determined: it is an implicit part of the overall system's structure, not explicitly represented, and it depends on the surrounding circumstances that obtain throughout the rest of the system, not on anything local to the particular structure under consideration.
+Similarly, as the Carroll paradoxes show,^e the fundamental rules of inference cannot themselves emerge in virtue of being explicitly represented, because further or deeper rules of inference would be required in order to use them.
+Nor do even the socalled "eternal" sentences of mathematics and logic carry all of their significance on their sleeve.
+[While relevant to their semantical contribution, the syntactic category of lexical items in logical formulae is not explicitly represented:] that a predicate letter is a predicate letter is true in, but is not represented by, that formula.
+Similarly, Lisp's being dynamically scoped is not explicitly represented in Lisp; [the same holds for the order of argument evaluation-left-to-right or right-to-left^e].
+Or take the inheritance example suggested above: suppose you implement a representation system where a (representation of a) property attached to a node in a taxonomic lattice is taken to mean "an object of this type should be taken to have this property unless there is more specific evidence to the contrary."
+Thus, to use the standard example, if an impression of FLIES(x) is attached to the BIRD node, then the system is wired to "believe" that a particular bird will fly so long as there is not an impression of \neg FLIES(x) attached in the lattice between the BIRD node and the individual node representing the bird in question.
+In such a system the content (not meaning!) of the "so long as there is not..." part of the impression's meaning is architecturally determined: it is an implicit part of the overall system's structure, not explicitly represented, and it depends on the surrounding circumstances that obtain throughout the rest of the system, not on anything local to the particular structure under consideration.